GuidoK73/DevToys.PocoCsv.Core/DevToys.PocoCsv.Core/Readme.md

 |**Culture**|Sets the default Culture for decimal / double conversions etc. For more complex conversions use the ICustomCsvParse interface.|
 |**Encoding**|The character encoding to use.|

+The writer is for performance reasons unrelated to the CsvStreamWriter.

 # ColumnAttribute

 The column attribute defines the properties to be serialized or deserialized.